DesignSparkRS/ESDK/software/test/README.md

 The first command fetches any updates from GitHub.

-The second command checkes the Python dependencies and if these have been updated, gets them from PyPy.
+The second command checks the Python dependencies and if these have been updated, gets them from PyPy.

 Note: this assumes that you are in still in the `test` directory and the Python